Frequently Asked Questions

 The Gulbenkian Prize for Humanity recognises individuals, organisations and groups leading society’s efforts to tackle the single biggest challenge facing humanity today: climate change.
 It recognises outstanding contributions to climate action and climate solutions that inspire hope and possibility.
 The Prize supports scalable solutions that will have real impact for communities and for advancing national and global climate goals.

-The Gulbenkian Prize for Humanity jury and Calouste Gulbenkian Foundation seek nominations that demonstrate:
+The Gulbenkian Prize for Humanity Jury and Calouste Gulbenkian Foundation seek nominations that demonstrate:

 Eligibility and criteria

 Any individual, organisation or group of people and organisations making a significant contribution to tackling climate change is eligible for the Prize for Humanity.
 Nominations must come from a third party.
+Self-nominations will be excluded.

 An independent Scientific Council evaluates all nominations to ensure they meet the selection criteria and prepare a consolidated list of candidates.
 The nominations are selected and reviewed by a Jury of internationally recognised experts in science, technology and politics.
-The President of the Jury is former Federal Chancellor Angela Merkel.
+The President of the Jury is the former Federal Chancellor of Germany, Angela Merkel.
 The Jury creates a ranked shortlist of the top nominations and recommends a winner to the Calouste Gulbenkian Foundation’s Board of Trustees, which makes the final decision, based on the proposal by the Jury.

 The Prize for Humanity Jury selects nominations according to four criteria:

-In this 5th edition of the Prize, the Jury is seeking a diverse range of applications from across the globe.
+In this 2025 edition of the Prize, the Jury is seeking a diverse range of applications from across the globe.
 Solutions can be localised, providing there is potential for global replicability.

 Yes, as long the nominees have made convergent contributions to a specific achievement, either through formal collaboration (with nominees belonging to one or more groups) or parallel work.
 The short nomination form allows people to easily submit group nominations.